 The NHS Revalidation Support Team (RST), part of Guy's & St Thomas' NHS Foundation Trust, is a Department of Health-funded body, which exists to support the implementation of revalidation.

 The RST works in partnership with the Department of Health for England, the GMC and designated bodies, to deliver an effective system of revalidation for doctors in England.

-With revalidation for doctors being introduced in late 2012, the NHS Revalidation Support Team was keen to ensure the processes, materials, including their model appraisal form, and frameworks it proposed to use met the needs of doctors from all backgrounds.
+The NHS Revalidation Support Team was keen to ensure the processes, materials, including their model appraisal form, and frameworks it proposed met the needs of doctors from all backgrounds.
 After a competitive tendering process Medacs Healthcare was selected to run the pilot with locum doctors in England who do not fall within traditional clinical governance systems.

 The RST immediately helped to create a supportive and collaborative relationship, setting clear goals and guidelines, and providing information and input rapidly.

 A full-time project manager was assigned to the project from the start.
 She rapidly developed a project plan and monitoring system which was agreed with the RST.

 We then recruited and trained 40 appraisers from our extensive database of locum doctors.
 A responsible officer was appointed for the project to oversee the whole process and provide feedback.

 ‘Full-time’ locum doctors on the Medacs database were given the opportunity to be appraised in the pilot.
 The offer proved to be very attractive and a group of 125 volunteers quickly established.